Deutsche Telekom: Vodafone-Liberty deal would distort competition

-FRANKFURT (Reuters) - Vodafone’s (VOD.L) $21.8 billion deal to buy Liberty Global’s (LBTYA.O) operations in continental Europe would distort competition in Germany, the CEO of Deutsche Telekom (DTEGn.DE) said on Wednesday.
+FRANKFURT, May 9 (Reuters) - Vodafone’s $21.8 billion deal to buy Liberty Global’s operations in continental Europe would distort competition in Germany, the CEO of Deutsche Telekom said on Wednesday.

 The acquisition would create “a giant preening with its convergent technology”, Tim Hoettges said, reiterating his earlier opposition to a deal that he said would recreate a dominant cable TV operator.